rhparker/academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a postdoctoral fellow in the department of mathematics at Southern Methodist University.
+bio: I am a postdoctoral fellow and visiting assistant professor in the department of mathematics at Southern Methodist University.

 interests:
 - Dynamical systems